JB's READS...RECENT FAVorites!

 Best (and most grisly) Thriller: Karin Slaughter's PRETTY GIRLS.
 Really sticks with you.
 It's probably the most grisly book I've read (I actually had to take a break in the middle it was so disturbing), but everything about this book is so well done.
 Slaughter is a master!
 And this is rare: I also can't say enough about the great narration!

-Best Book Club Read: THE GIRLS by Emma Kline.
+Best Book Club Read from 2017: THE GIRLS by Emma Kline.
 Fascinating look into the mindset of teen girls--especially the lost ones, and realistic and even harsh look at the time period (late 1960's).
 Most of book club was surprised how much they enjoyed this!
 Excellent writing, by a young but talented author!